 Residents should continue reporting potholes to 311 , so we know where they are located so that we can patch them as quickly as possible.
+We made a filter on Open Data KC to view pothole requests.
+Red is resolved and green is open.
+The map refreshes every 30 minutes.

 On good weather days with full staffing we have eight to ten crews out on the streets patching potholes.
 These are the same workers who plow snow, so they’ve spent the past several months alternating between plowing and patching, working weekends and 12-hour shifts.
 And we would appreciate more help.
 Public Works currently has 30 openings for maintenance workers and equipment operators, with additional openings in the Parks, Neighborhoods and Aviation departments.
 For more information or to apply, check kcmo.gov/jobs.